ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 2. Both stacks MUST offer the transport services that are requested by the application.
 For example, if an application specifies that it requires reliable transmission of data, then a Protocol Stack using UDP without any reliability layer on top would not be allowed to replace a Protocol Stack using TCP.
 However, if the application does not require reliability, then a Protocol Stack that adds reliability could be regarded as an equivalent Protocol Stack as long as providing this would not conflict with any other application-requested properties.

 3. Both stacks MUST offer security protocols and parameters as requested by the application {{?I-D.ietf-taps-transport-security}}.
 Security features and properties, such as cryptographic algorithms, peer authentication, and identity privacy vary across security protocols, and across versions of security protocols.
 Protocol equivalence ought not to be assumed for different protocols or protocol versions, even if they offer similar application configuration options.
 To ensure that security protocols are not incorrectly swapped, Transport Services systems SHOULD only automatically generate equivalent Protocol Stacks when the transport security protocols within the stacks are identical.
 Specifically, a transport system would consider protocols identical only if they are of the same type and version.
-For example, the same version of TLS running over two different transport protocol stacks are considered equivalent, whereas TLS 1.2 and TLS 1.3 {{?RFC8446}} are not considered equivalent.
+For example, the same version of TLS running over two different transport Protocol Stacks are considered equivalent, whereas TLS 1.2 and TLS 1.3 {{?RFC8446}} are not considered equivalent.
 However, Transport Services systems MAY allow applications to indicate that they consider two different transport protocols equivalent, e.g., to allow fallback to TLS 1.2 if TLS 1.3 is not available.

 ### Separating Connection Groups {#groups}